Scent of a Mule has not been seen in 52 Phish shows.

 It was played at 6.86% of live shows.

 It has been performed live 137 time(s).

 Bluegrass + aliens = spacegrass.
 Such is the warped algebra of this Mike Gordon opus.

 “Mule” was one of the songs written and recorded for Hoist that was not played live until after the album’s release.
-Mike had penned the lyrics some time before; he had the first verse as far back as May 1993.
-The music for the third verse came much later, and consists of the chords and phonemes of the chorus played backwards.
-(In other words, if you play the chorus backwards, you get the third verse).
+Mike had penned the lyrics sometime before; he had the first verse as far back as May 1993.
+The music for the third verse came much later, and consists of the chords and phonemes of the chorus played backward.
+(In other words, if you play the chorus backward, you get the third verse).
 The studio version, recorded in late 1993/early 1994, features Béla Fleck on banjo; he can be seen in the Tracking video, as can Mike, bellowing the lyrics while stinking drunk.

 When the band took “Mule” on the road, they adorned it with a brief piano solo – reminiscent of silent movie accompaniment – that gave way to a klezmer riff, accompanied often by suitably peculiar dance choreography from Mike and Trey.
 By 1995, this sequence evolved into the “Mule Duel,” a more conversational approach to the improvisational section, with Trey and Page trading statements over an ever-accelerating tempo until the whole piece resolves to the chorus.

 Many latter-era “Mules” (beginning with 7/14/13 MPP) feature yet another approach to the jam section that revolves around Fishman’s Marimba Lumina – a MIDI controller that lets a musician play music via a control surface that’s based on the layout of a traditional marimba.
 These Marimba Lumina interludes often, but not always, find the other players abandoning their normal instruments in lieu of percussion.